 Founded and led a Techstars-funded startup that created a prototyping platform to help companies design, build, and ship device experiences.

 Citizen was an independent product agency acquired by EY.

-Worked on a team of product designers and engineers building software for Dell's emerging line of mobile devices.
+Worked with the Experience Design Group to build software for Dell's emerging line of mobile devices.

 Provided design and art direction for Fortune-tier enterprises, government agencies, nonprofit organizations, startups, and creative agencies.

 Parent speaker for the UW (University of Washington) Schools of Nursing & Medicine's Pediatric Palliative Care Graduate Program

 This week on Mildly Interesting People, we struggle through some technical difficulties but — more importantly — we get to spend some quality time with Kat Miller, the founder of Foxbox (foxboxes.org/) an amazing nonprofit that provides support for infants and their families through long hospital stays.